 Smart thermostats can be a helpful solution for large public facilities and private homes.
 These devices are designed to detect changes in temperatures, humidity levels, and air quality, and automatically adjust settings to preferred conditions.
 Smart thermostats can be navigated remotely and provide essential information to take maintenance precautions.

 3. Sustainable energy use

 Sustainable energy use is not a trend anymore but a requirement.
-As heating and air conditioning technologies are often blamed for damaging effects on the environment, the HVAC sector has to make an effort to develop sustainable solutions.
+As heating and air conditioning technologies are often blamed for damaging effects on the environment, the HVAC industry has to make an effort to develop sustainable solutions.
 High-efficiency tools, energy-saving equipment, limited heat loss, renewable energy, and solar power are on the radar.

 One of the significant improvements is that solar panels are available for individual buyers.
 They can be easily installed in a building and provide not only heating but also cooling.

 Air conditioning has been in the spotlight for a while now, too.
 For a long time, AC manufacturers were using toxic elements such as chlorofluorocarbons (CFC).
 Now, the industry is looking for more environmental-friendly solutions and pushing manufacturers to focus on making it happen.

 HVAC is a part of the construction, and as more households and even cities are shifting to environmental and tech-friendly solutions, so does HVAC.
 Automated households focus not only on sustainable energy but also on technology utilization, which means that heating, ventilation, and air conditioning have to be optimized to meet new standards.

 Most of the trends mentioned above require planning and efficient operation management.
 It’s impossible to implement technological advancement, smart devices, and sustainable equipment using a pen and paper.
 A successful business has to look a few steps ahead.
 Field service management (FSM) software is a leading solution to simplify business operations and accelerate workforce performance.